1. Recent analyses show persistent gender gaps in the economic empowerment of women and men in the agricultural sector, across different countries.

 - Larger companies can make significant contributions to reducing the gender gap through access to jobs with decent wages, or by creating enabling conditions for reduced gender-based violence – but they are often not willing to do so because of perceived costs, risks, or lack of awareness.
 The IFC has now compiled a report on the business case for investing in women (2017), which donor programmes can draw on in advising partner companies.
 Based on quantitative evidence and case studies, the report demonstrates that there are clear commercial benefits to be gained through reducing the gender gap.

-3. Recent research on WEE in the agricultural sector points to a number of country-specific policy solutions and approaches that can be supported by donors, often focused on addressing the most binding constraints, or enhancing women’s participation in markets that they are already active in.
+3. In the area of agricultural productivity and climate-smart agriculture, successful country-specific solutions to WEE have focused on addressing the most binding constraints, or enhancing women’s participation in markets that they are already active in.

 - The World Bank (2015) highlights the value in identifying the most important productivity constraints in a country in order to devise policies that can deliver the best value for money.
 Suitable interventions might include making existing policies more gender-sensitive, and/ or targeting specifically women, for example by promoting access to productivity-enhancing technologies.
 The report includes a summary table of different policy options for enhancing women’s agricultural productivity and their relevance for GDP gains in Tanzania, Malawi and Uganda.